A road with dramatic views to Khargush Pass in Tajikistan

-Khargush Pass is a high mountain pass at an elevation of 4.344m (14,251ft) above the sea level, located in the Kūhistoni Badakhshon Autonomous Region, in eastern Tajikistan.
-The climb sits in an isolated environment of dramatic beauty.
+Pereval Khargush is a high mountain pass at an elevation of 4.319m (14,169ft) above the sea level, located in the Gorno-Badakhshan Autonomous Region of Tajikistan.

-Stay away if you're scared of heights.
-As you climb into the pass you come into a couple mirror-like lakes and then some weird, vast desert landscapes Expect a trail pretty steep.
-The average gradient is 5,5% though in actuality there are long sections between 10% and 15%.
+The pass is 32.2 km (20 miles) long.
+The road, through an otherworldly landscape, has quite a lot of sand and gravel, but is generally alright to drive.
+As you climb into the pass you come into a couple mirror-like lakes and then some weird, vast desert landscapes Expect a road pretty steep: the average gradient is 5,5% though in actuality there are long sections between 10% and 15%.